pyamsoft/stonk/README.md

 ## Customization

-You can have the bot only watch and reply in a designated channel by providing the `BOT_CHANNEL_ID` variable in the `.env` file, otherwise the bot will watch and reply from all channels.
+You can have the bot only watch and reply in a designated channels by providing the `BOT_TARGET_CHANNEL_IDS` variable in the `.env` file, otherwise the bot will watch and reply from all channels.
+The `BOT_TARGET_CHANNEL_IDS` is a comma-seperated list of channel IDs.

 The bot will always watch and reply in individual DMs.